MiguelHigueraDev/keyfix/README.md

 ![keyfix UI](github/keyfix.webp)

 Fix duplicate keypresses in a faulty keyboard by debouncing them.
-Debounce interval is can be adjusted.
+Debounce interval can be adjusted.
 Only works on Windows.

 ## How to use